Residential vs. Business Internet: Is Business Internet the Better Route?

 When running a small business, there’s nothing more frustrating than a slow internet connection.
 Unreliable internet not only ruins your weekend Netflix plans, but it can also make your entire business come to a hard stop, putting a wrench in your sales, customer relationships, and productivity.

-Whether you work from home or have a small office, making the switch from residential internet to business internet may be the solution to losing potential customers through slow or laggy internet.
+Whether you work from home or have a small office, making the switch from residential internet to business internet may be the solution to losing potential customers through slow internet.
 However, be prepared to foot a higher bill each month.

 But how exactly does business internet compare to residential services?
 Since most people are more familiar with residential internet, we’ll take a closer look at the pros and cons of business-grade options.
 Read on to discover how to navigate business internet and determine if the benefits outweigh its high costs—and if it’s truly better for your business than residential services.